Table of Contents

 Do You Owe Taxes on a Life Insurance Claim?

 You don't owe income taxes for collecting on a life insurance claim.
-However, the government could charge estate taxes on life insurance payouts.
-This is a tax on the transfer of property at death.
-The estate tax only applies to the extremely wealthy at the federal level.
+However, the federal government could assess estate taxes on life insurance payouts that exceed a certain amount.

-In 2025, someone can pass along up to $13.99 million in property, including life insurance payouts, without owing estate tax to the IRS.1 However, 17 states and Washington D.C. also charge an estate or inheritance tax.
-The state limit can be much lower depending on where you live and where the deceased passed away.
+In 2025, estates exceeding $13.99 million are subject to federal estate taxes.1 However, 17 states and Washington D.C. also charge an estate or inheritance tax.
+The state limit can be much lower depending on where you live and where the deceased person died.

-If estate taxes apply, the executor processing the deceased's will has to figure out how much is owed.
-They will then deduct this amount from the deceased's property before sending out the rest of the inheritance.
+If estate taxes apply, the executor processing the deceased person's will has to figure out how much is owed.
+They will then deduct this amount from the deceased person's property before releasing the remainder of the inheritance

 How Long Does a Life Insurance Claim Take?

-Life insurance companies typically process claims quickly.
+Life insurance companies typically process claims as quickly as possible.
 If everything is in order and the life insurance company has no reason to investigate or deny the claim, it could pay the death benefit within three to five business days after you file.

-If the life insurance company needs more time to investigate the cause of death, it could take several weeks or months to complete the life insurance claim process.
+If the life insurance company needs more time to conduct an investigation, it could take several weeks or months to complete the life insurance claim process.
 An insurance company might need this extra time if there's a possible issue with the claim.
-For example, the insurer suspects the deceased omitted a known pre-existing health issue when applying for the policy.
+For example, the insured person died in a foreign country, or if the insurer suspects the deceased person omitted a health issue when applying for the policy.

 How Long Do You Have to File a Life Insurance Claim?